-In most CRM systems, when a salesperson converts a Lead, an Account, Contact, and Opportunity are created simultaneously.
+In most CRM systems, when a salesperson converts a Lead, an Account, a Contact, and an Opportunity are created simultaneously.

-Revenue attribution requires that data about the initial form submission — such as Lead Source and Web Form name — flow from the Lead to the Opportunity.
+Revenue attribution requires data about the initial form submission — such as Lead Source and Web Form name — to flow from the Lead to the Opportunity.

 Managing the Opportunity

-As a sales Opportunity progresses through its path, the expected dollar value of the Opportunity may change.
+As a sales Opportunity progresses through its path, its expected dollar value may change.

 But the dollar value is generally still a prediction and not yet a precise measure of ultimate revenue.

 Quoting the Product or Service

 In some cases, quoting is done outside of the CRM system.
 For example, the salesperson key enters the dollar amount from an externally generated quote into the Amount field in the Opportunity.